cmusatyalab/openface/docs/training-new-models.md

 Edit the dataset options in [training/opts.lua](https://github.com/cmusatyalab/openface/blob/master/training/opts.lua) or pass them as command-line parameters.
 This will output the loss and in-progress models to `training/work`.
+The default minibatch size (parameter `-batchSize`) is 100 and requires about 10GB of GPU memory.

 Warning: Metadata about the on-disk data is cached in `training/work/{train,test}Cache.t7` and assumes